 Dale Baldwin.
 Baldwin graduated in 1980 with a physical education and health degree and holds a master's in education from Indiana University.
 Recognized on BSU's "50 Legends for 50 Years" men's hockey team, he was a four-year letterwinner for the Beavers from 1976-80.
 As a senior and team captain, Baldwin earned National Association of Intercollegiate Athletics (NAIA) All-America honors and guided the Beavers to their second consecutive national championship.
-Baldwin still holds BSU records for goals in a season (43) and points scored (163 points).
+Baldwin still holds BSU records for goals in a season (43) and career short-handed goals (13), while ranking fifth in career goals (93) and 12th in career points scored (163 points).

 After leaving BSU, Baldwin played professionally for the International Hockey League's Fort Wayne Komets.
 He was team captain during four of his seven years with the Komets and ranks eighth on the franchise's career list with 528 games played.
 He also ranks among the franchise's all-time leaders in penalty minutes (1,589) and points scored (452).